itsuki-t/FakeDeviceData/README.md

 3. Reboot the phone

 ## Features:
-* fake android.os.build data (e.g. PRODUCT) for selected app.
+* replace android.os.build data (e.g. PRODUCT) with you edit text for selected app.

+## Caution:
+You get a bootloop when you enable fake for system app or some normal app.
+If you don't know how to recovery from bootloop, shouldn't use this module.

 ## Change log:
 * Ver 0.2